 C. Supervisory approval is necessary to authorize international dialing capabilities for an employee’s telephone.

 D. Long-distance calls, either telephone or fax, are intended for College business.
 If it is necessary to make a personal long-distance call, a personal calling card or credit card should be used.
 Reimbursement is expected for all landline calls verified as personal long distance made at the expense of the College.
 Repeated long distance use of College telephone lines may subject an employee to disciplinary action.

 III.
 Cellular Telephone and Service Use Procedures

-A. Requests for cellular telephone service should be made to the immediate supervisor and the unit vice president by completing the Cellular Telephone/Data Access Employee Agreement and Mobile Device Synchronization Agreement.
-The unit Vice President must approve the purchase of cellular telephone service for qualified employees.
+A. A qualified employee must request cellular telephone service by submitting a Service Desk request via the ITS client portal.
+The unit vice president must approve this request via the client portal prior to a new device being issued.
 Qualified employees are those who are assigned work that is critical to the operations of the College and from whom an immediate response is required.